cucumber/common/CONTRIBUTING_NEW.md

     make update-dependencies

 This will typically modify the files where dependencies are declared, without committing the changes to git.
-See what changed:
+Examine what changed:

     git diff

+Inspecting the diff, and undo any changes that you think shouldn't have been made.
-After inspecting the diff, make sure the module still builds, and that the tests are still passing:
+Make sure the module still builds, and that the tests are still passing:

-    make
+    make clean && make

 If all is good, commit the files and push.